Erion Sadiku

-Erion Sadiku (born 23 January 2002) is a Kosovan professional footballer who plays as a midfielder for Swedish club Örgryte.
+Erion Sadiku (born 23 January 2002) is a Kosovan professional footballer who plays as a midfielder for Swedish club Varbergs BoIS.

 Club career

 Varbergs BoIS

 On 13 October 2017, Sadiku signed his first professional contract with Superettan side Varbergs BoIS after agreeing to a three-year deal.
 On 19 June 2018, he made his debut in a 3–3 home draw against Helsingborgs IF after coming on as a substitute at last minutes in place of Adama Fofana.

 Genoa

-On 1 February 2021, Sadiku signed a two-and-a-half year contract with Campionato Primavera 1 club Genoa Youth Sector.
+On 1 February 2021, Sadiku signed a two-and-a-half-year contract with Campionato Primavera 1 club Genoa Youth Sector.
 His debut with Genoa Youth Sector came two days later in the 2020–21 Coppa Italia Primavera round of 16 against Parma Youth Sector after being named in the starting line-up.

 Örgryte

-On 1 August 2022, Sadiku signed a three-and-a-half year contract with Superettan club Örgryte.
+On 1 August 2022, Sadiku signed a three-and-a-half-year contract with Superettan club Örgryte.
 Sadiku missed Örgryte's first matches of the league against AFC Eskilstuna and Örebro as the club could not register him and five days after the transfer, he was registered.
 His debut with Örgryte came on 13 August in a 1–2 away win against Dalkurd after being named in the starting line-up.
 Fourteen days after debut, Sadiku scored his first goal for Örgryte in his third appearance for the club in a 1–1 away draw over Västerås in Superettan.